tonethar/IGME-330-Master/notes/HW-AV-1.md

 - [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) turns off CORS by default, so you don't need a web server.

 ## II.
 Submission
+- the instructions are here: [Audio-Viz-ICE-1.pdf](_files/Audio-Viz-ICE-1.pdf)
-- the start files and instructions are zipped up in mycourses
+- the start files are zipped up in mycourses
 - also see the mycourses.rit.edu dropboxes for due date